Max. Elevation

 Personal equipment is not provided, but a complete list will be shared later.
 We will refine the list with you during the preparation days and up until departure based on your questions.

 High-altitude sleeping bags and quality down jackets are costly items you may not use often.
-We offer these specific items for rent during the trekking.
+We offer these specific items for rent during the trek.
 You must return the equipment clean and in good condition, with a deposit required.

 Safety During The Gokyo Everest Trek